gokaysari/gokaysari/README.md

 - 👋 Hi, I’m @gokaysari
 - 👀 Besides being interested in development and coding, I would love to learn new things
-- 🌱 I’m currently learning advanced python, machine learning
+- 🌱 I’m currently learning JavaScript, nodeJS,
-- 🐝 and also I'm currently learning algorithm with C++ and operating systems.
+- 🐝 and also I'm currently learning database systems.
-- 📫 You can connect me on Linkedin
+- 📫 You can connect me on Linkedin or email.
 - https://www.linkedin.com/in/gokaysari-cs/
 - Mail : gkysari@gmail.com